onja-org/w2_js_foundations/02_js_scripting.md

 ## Running JavaScript on Your Computer (Not in a Browser!)

 Before we build our first script, let's pause and appreciate what's happening here.
-You're about to run JavaScript directly on your computer using Node.js - no browser required!
+You're running JavaScript directly on your computer using Node.js when you use the REPL.
+Next up, we're going to be using Node.js to run individual JavaScript files, which is very similar to the REPL except that you can save the file and run it as many times as you want.
+There is no browser required for this!

 **This is different from HTML/CSS workflow:**
 - With HTML/CSS: You wrote files and opened them in a browser